Parks Community Program Committee

 I would like to suggest developing a fully fenced leash free dog park in Molalla area.
 With gas prices so high driving to Silverton or Wilsonville or even Oregon City is costly, not to mention time consuming.
 I would be able to socialize my young dog more frequently & more safely since she is a flight risk, if three was a dog park closer to home.

-Kjd39 asked about 2 years ago
+Kjd39 asked over 2 years ago

 Thank you for the comment regarding a dog park in Molalla.
 The City of Molalla Park Committee has discussed a potential need for a dog park here in Molalla along with innumerable park needs of this community in recent meetings.
 However, development of a dog park has not risen to the top of park development priorities at this point but is not off the table for future discussions.
 One aspect that is usually present in dog park efforts is that local dog park enthusiasts generally raise funding and commit to park maintenance following park completion.
 Silverton is a good example of this process in action.
 Again, thank you for the comment and please keep an eye and ear out for future dog park discussions.